flatironinstitute/sciware/35_IntroToHPC/main.md

 ### Which statement is generally true about what we mean by a "cluster"?
 - <font color="red">A. One very powerful computer</font>
 - <font color="green">B. Many geographically dispersed computers connected via the internet</font>
-- <font color="blue">C. Network of CPU nodes with lots of RAM that are linked together with some kind of network</font>
+- <font color="blue">C. Collection of computers that are linked together with a local network</font>

 ### Network/fabric